Search Results > Brochure

-Meals: Daily meals are provided at each location.
-Food costs are already built into the program fee.
-Please notify the faculty leader or the Office of International Education of any specific dietary needs or restrictions.
+Meals: Breakfast, lunch, and dinner will be provided to participants for the duration of the program.
+These costs are already built into the program fee.
+Please notify the faculty leader or the Office of International Education of any dietary needs or restrictions..

-Visa: Immigration fees will be assessed for departure/return from Guatemala as well as upon final departure from Belize.
+Visa: Participants who hold a valid U.S. passport are not required to apply for a visa before entering Nicaragua for the duration of this program.
+Immigration fees will be assessed for departure/return from Guatemala as well as upon final departure from Belize.
 The current departure/re-entry fee from Guatemala is $30; departure from Belize is $20.
-Please note these fees are subject to change. ) If you are not a U.S. passport holder the requirements may be different for you.
+Please note these fees are subject to change.
+If you are not a U.S. passport holder the requirements may be different for you.
 Please contact your consulate or the Office of International Education for more information.

 Click below to see a breakdown of the estimated program costs.